Wim van Hulst

-Wilhelmus Gijsbertus Henri (Wim) van Hulst (1939-2018) was a Dutch business economist, and Emeritus Professor Business Economics at the Tilburg University.
+Wilhelmus Gijsbertus Henri (Wim) van Hulst (18 April 1939 – 5 May 2018) was a Dutch business economist who was Emeritus Professor Business Economics at the Tilburg University.

 Biography

 Born in Breda Van Hulst received his MA in business economics in 1965 at the Tilburg University, where in 1973 he also received his Phd for the thesis "De vervanging van duurzame produktiemiddelen" (The replacement of sustainable means of production) under supervision of Piet A. Verheyen.

 Van Hulst in 1967 started his academic career as faculty member at the Tilburg University, Department of Economics.
 In 1977 he was Visiting Professor at the Anton de Kom University of Suriname.
 In 1973 he was appointment lector, and in 1978 appointed Professor of Business Economics at the Tilburg University.
 Among his doctoral students were Theo Bemelmans (1976) and Martin Wyn (1988).
 He retired at the Tilburg University in 2004.

+Wim van Hulst died on 5 May 2018, at the age of 79.